-A full range of assessment methods has been selected in order to enhance apprentice learning and to help apprentices to demonstrate the extent to which they have achieved all of the module learning outcomes, and, overall, the programme aims.
+A full range of assessment methods has been selected in order to enhance your learning and to help you to demonstrate the extent to which you have achieved all of the module learning outcomes, and, overall, the programme aims.
 Each module's learning outcomes relate to the module assessment item(s).

-As students you will have the opportunity across the programme to self-reflect on your progression and development.
+Apprentices have an opportunity across the programme to self-reflect on their progression and development.
 These self-reflections contribute to and are evidenced in assessments through a variety of means.
-In addition, we have tried to design assessments that are reflective of things that you might need to produce in the workplace, such as a care plan or a written report, a presentation or a short question and answer session.
-You will be able to apply your learning in practice and focus your assignments on examples in relation to your own practice experience.
-Formative assessment will be used during the module to help support and prepare you for summative assessment.
-This will include mini presentations, reflections, patch work written pieces, finding relevant supporting references of literature and policies, professional discussions.
-You will have the opportunity to both self and peer assess this formative assessment.
+In addition, we have designed assessments that are reflective of things that you might need to produce in the workplace, such as a care plan, a written report, a presentation or a short question and answer session.
+Apprentices will be able to apply their learning in practice and focus their assignments on examples from their chosen field of nursing and in relation to their own practice.
 Many of the assessments use a case study approach.
-Types and methods of assessment will include:
+Types and methods of assessment will include